daneoj/Doomers_RayCast_API/index.md

 - Returns most recent Raycast
 - (used by RC_RenderableSprite.draw() to determine whether the sprite is visible)

+DrawRays()
+- Draws the most recent Raycasts that have been stored by the RCCamera after raycasting onto a GridMap.

 ## GridMap API:

 RC_GridMap(2DArrayOfTiles, xWidth, yWidth, xPos, yPos)